 If a child is bullied or harassed due t their disability this would be covered under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 which the school must address.

-Forty nine states have anti-bullying legislation.
+All fifty states have anti-bullying legislation.
 And while there is no federal legislation that directly addresses bullying, there are times that bullying and discriminatory harassment overlap when it is based on race, national origin, color, sex, age, disability, or religion.
 When his happens, federally-funded schools (including colleges and universities) have an obligation to resolve the harassment.

 Schools are obligated by these laws to address conduct that is: